-(2) Includes two school properties and four parcels of land located adjacent to properties securing the Prestige Healthcare mortgage loan and are managed by Prestige Healthcare.
-(3)
+(1) During the second quarter of 2014, we sold a school property.
+Accordingly, we had one school property and four parcels of land located adjacent to properties securing the Prestige Healthcare mortgage loan and are managed by Prestige Healthcare as of June 30, 2014.

-During the fourth quarter of 2013, we funded a \$124,387 mortgage loan with Prestige Healthcare secured by 15 skilled nursing properties with a total of 2,092 beds in Michigan.
+(2) During the fourth quarter of 2013, we funded a \$124,387 mortgage loan with Prestige Healthcare secured by 15 skilled nursing properties with a total of 2,092 beds in Michigan.
 Additionally, we purchased four parcels of land located adjacent to properties securing this mortgage loan.
 These land parcels are managed by Prestige Healthcare.

-On February 20, 2014, Brookdale Senior Living, Inc. (or Brookdale), parent company of Brookdale Senior Living Communities, Inc. (or Brookdale Communities), and Emeritus (4) Corporation (or Emeritus) announced the signing of a definitive merger agreement to expand Brookdale's unit capacity to a total of 112,700 units in 1,161 communities in 46 states.
+(3) On February 20, 2014, Brookdale Senior Living, Inc. (or Brookdale), parent company of Brookdale Senior Living Communities, Inc. (or Brookdale Communities), and Emeritus Corporation (or Emeritus) announced the signing of a definitive merger agreement to expand Brookdale's unit capacity to a total of 112,700 units in 1,161 communities in 46 states.
 This transaction is expected to close in the third quarter of 2014.

-Decrease due to the sale of six skilled nursing properties with a total of 230 beds.
+- (4) Decrease due to the sale of six skilled nursing properties with a total of 230 beds. - (5) During the second quarter of 2014, we sold two assisted living properties located in Florida and Georgia.

 Our master lease with Extendicare and Enlivant covering 37 assisted living properties will expire on December 31, 2014.
-For the three months ended March 31, 2014, this portfolio generated approximately \$2.7 million or 9.3% of our combined rental revenue and interest income from mortgage loans.
+For the six months ended June 30, 2014, this portfolio generated approximately \$5.5 million or 9.4% of our combined rental revenue and interest income from mortgage loans.
 There can be no assurance that we will be able to re-lease these communities on a timely basis, if at all, or that the new rents will be the same as the current rents.
-In January 2014, we retained CS Capital Advisors, LLC, as our advisors, to assist in the marketing and re-leasing process of these properties.
+In January 2014, we retained CS Capital Advisors, LLC, as our advisors, to assist in repositioning these properties through new leases with other operators or strategically offering certain properties for sale.